J&J Medical Connect

 • The patient declined colectomy since his UC was stable at onset, which was proposed by the attending physician.

-• Treatment was switched to mirikizumab (three 300 mg IV doses followed by 200 mg SC infusions every 4 weeks [Q4W]), which was administered for over a year.
+• Treatment was switched to mirikizumab (three 300 mg IV doses followed by 200 mg SC every 4 weeks [Q4W]), which was administered for over a year.
 No clinical or serological improvements were observed.
 Endoscopy demonstrated partial but inadequate improvement, with persistent severe inflammation.

 • The patient requested to be switched to TREMFYA after being presented with these options: colectomy, switching to a sphingosine-1-phosphate receptor modulator, or another IL-23p19 inhibitor.